badgerman/twigtechnology.com/_posts/2010-10-14-microsoft-to-close-massive.markdown

 smaller titles possible and keeps them profitable.

 <!-- more -->
-I wonder what this means for Anarchy Online’s Free-To-Play program?
+I wonder what this means for Anarchy Online's Free-To-Play program?
 In-Game advertising was a significant revenue stream I believe.
 Well, maybe Funcom will sell the advertising boards themselves.
 I say put lolcats on all of them!